 One last tip would be to turn on either Samsung’s Intelligent or Amplify audio settings to make the sound much fuller.

-Samsung QE75Q950TS performance — Unlocks more potential from any content you feed it
+Samsung QE75Q950TS picture quality — Unlocks more potential from any content you feed it

 Samsung’s new processor and backlight system have a much more significant impact on picture quality than I’d expected.
 Especially when you also add in the apparent use of a radically different panel structure.